baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 3. [Demystifying Deep Reinforcement Learning](http://neuro.cs.ut.ee/demystifying-deep-reinforcement-learning/)
-is another great resource with explanations of how Q learning, reinforcement learning, and Markov decision proceses relate.
+is another great resource with explanations of how Q learning, reinforcement learning, and Markov decision processes relate.

 The resources listed above do a comprehensive job of explaining the principles and approach to reinforcement and Q learning but I paraphrase below, per my understanding.

-Essentially you have an agent who is operating on a grid or network, where locations are nodes and pathes are edges.
+Essentially we have an agent who is operating on a grid or network, where locations are nodes and paths are edges.
 In the case of a smartcab each intersection would be a node and each road an edge.
 The primary agent has a goal, in our case to go from point A to the destination.
 In this gridworld there are states.
 The states in our case are made up of the following elements [traffic signal, position of other